 Physician practices that do not take proactive steps towards becoming HIPAA compliant do so at their peril.
-Here are our “Top Ten” reasons why you need to be compliant:
+Here are our “Top Ten” reasons why you, and your Medical Office IT Services, need to be compliant:

 1. While the Meaningful Use Incentives are optional, HIPAA compliance is not